You don’t need to memorise this page before you start building. Treat it as a reference and come back when you hit a term that needs more explanation.

 4. API Keys

 What it means: An API key is a long string of characters (like a password) that identifies your application to our system.
 Every API request you make must include your key so we know who is sending it.
 The analogy: Your API key is like a key card for an office building.
 You swipe it at the door, the system recognises it, and you get in.
 If someone else gets hold of your key card, they can walk in as you.
-That is why you keep it secret.
-Two types of API keys:| Type | Prefix | Environment | Use |
+That’s why you keep it secret.
+Two types of API keys:

 5. Idempotency

 What it means: KYB is the process by which we verify that the company applying to use the platform is real, legally registered, and compliant with Nigerian financial regulations.
 The analogy: Before a landlord rents you a commercial space, they check that your business is registered, that the directors are real people, and that there are no legal issues.
-KYB is the same thing — we check your documentation before we give you access to banking infrastructure.
+KYB is the same thing.
+We check your documentation before we give you access to banking infrastructure.
 What we check:- Your CAC (Corporate Affairs Commission) registration number and certificate

 - The identity documents of your company’s directors